Quenta-3D/pulseless_peristaltic_colloid_extruder/README.md

 There are other solutions like the moinueau pump, which enables continuous, pulse-free colloid extrusion.
 However those parts are expensive and far from commoditized.
 They are also prone to corrosion and hard to maintain.

-This project aims to provide a cheap solution which everybody could use 3D print various colloids like clay / gell / lime plaster.
+This project aims to provide a cheap solution which everybody could use to 3D print various colloids like clay / gell / lime plaster.

-Have fun!!

 ## Environment
 The first CAD work has been done with Rhinoceros5.
 For modifications by other CAD users, .STEP files will be exported.

+Have fun!!